bbaugher/confluent/README.md

 ### Kafka REST Service

-If you include the `recipe[confluent::kafka-rest]` this will install the Confluent package and start the Kafka REST service.
+If you include the `recipe[confluent::kafka-rest]` this will install the Confluent package, configure and start the Kafka REST service.

 You can configure the service using the attribtues `node["confluent"]["kafka-rest"]["kafka-rest.properties"][...] = ...`.